matt-d-brown/vuemerang/docs/components/pagination.md

 ## Limit the amount of links shown

-By default Vuesax will show a maximum of **9** links.
+By default Vuemerang will show a maximum of **9** links.
 This default behaviour can be changed by setting the `max` directive to a different integer value.

 ::: tip
 The amount given to the `max` directive should take into account the first and last pages plus the ellipses "`...`"